gnosis/pm-js/docs/source/installation.md

 2. Use `npm init` to set up your project.

-3. Install `gnosis.js` into your project as a dependency using:
+3. Install [`gnosis-contracts`](https://github.com/gnosis/gnosis-contracts) and `gnosis.js` into your project as a dependency using:

-       npm install --save @gnosis.pm/gnosisjs
+       npm install --save @gnosis.pm/gnosis-core-contracts @gnosis.pm/gnosisjs

    Be sure to issue this command with this exact spelling.

-   This command installs the Gnosis JavaScript library and its dependencies into the `node_modules` directory.
+   This command installs the Gnosis core contracts and the Gnosis JavaScript library, and their dependencies into the `node_modules` directory.
 The [`@gnosis.pm/gnosisjs`](https://www.npmjs.com/package/@gnosis.pm/gnosisjs) package contains the following:

    * ES6 source of the library in `src` which can also be found on the [repository](https://github.com/gnosis/gnosis.js)
    * Compiled versions of the modules which can be run on Node.js in the `dist` directory